+LEGEND

+UNDERSTANDING THE FACTFILE AND RATINGS

+LOCATIONS

 On each factfile you will see a small colour coded graphic of the four Dragon Ride routes.
 On that graphic, highlighted in white you will also see the location of each particular climb.
 You can use this to see which climb appears on which route and whereabouts on that route it appears.
 Only one route features all ten climbs but all four contain three of them.

 TOP TIP

 Each Factfile includes a brief tip to help you get to the top of it in the best shape, together with the climb's key statistics and of course the map to show where the climb starts and finishes.
 Also is the approximate time needed to ride each hill, timed over the distance marked, this time will be slow for some but fast for others, so see how you fair.

-RATINGS

-The climbs are all given a rating out of ten, ten being the toughest and you may notice the scores of some have changed from their appearance in my previous books.
-This is because I'm rating them in the context of the event, so naturally the Devil's staircase now gets a 10, instead of a nine as it had previously held.
+INCLUDED ON MACMILLAN 100 MEDIO FONDO GRAN FONDO DRAGON DEVIL RATINGS The climbs are all given a rating out of ten, ten being the toughest and you may notice the scores of some have changed from their appearance in my previous books.
+This is because I'm rating them in the context of the event, so naturally the Devil's staircase now aets a 10, instead of a nine as it had previously

+ren 2022 |

+Mor

+Q

+Cyclisheld.
 The rating is an amalgamation of gradient, length, the likely hostility of the riding conditions, and the condition of the surface.